 It is important, for screening purposes, that the Police know whether any close family member or associate is involved in criminal activity.
 A search for any criminal convictions or cautions will be undertaken against your family.
 You must advise them that these enquiries will be made.
 The results of these enquiries cannot be disclosed to you.

 You will be required to provide details of your previous employment, both full time and part time, and your reasons for leaving.

-You will need to provide the names and addresses of referees that cover the last three years of employment/education.
+You will need to provide the names and addresses of referees that cover the last five years of employment/education.
 References can also be taken from H.M.
 Services and other Police Forces.

 Applications from service personnel are only accepted if you have 12 months or less to serve.
 It is at the discretion of the Chief Officer as to whether successful applicants are allowed to remain on the Reserve List.
 Enquiries will not be made with your current employer until you are recommended for appointment or if you have agreed to let us approach them now.

-For the Police Constable Degree Apprenticeship (PCDA) :
+For the Police Constable Degree Apprenticeship (PCDA) entry route:

 You must evidence pass grades in both English and Mathematics at Level 2/GCSE (A*-C / 9-4) or equivalent.

 You must also possess a Level 3 or equivalent qualification e.g. two A Levels, in any subject, or have served a Special Constable or worked as a PCSO.
 If you are due to receive your Level 3 results in 2023 you can apply with your predicted grades.
 You must provide a letter from your school or college confirming that you are expected to achieve the required qualifications.